pisek/showtime-plugin-tvn/README.md

 # showtime-plugin-tvn

-TVN Player 2 is a VOD service from one of Polands largest private TV stations.
+TVN Player is a VOD service from one of Polands largest private TV stations.
+This is an updated version of Brs TVN Player plugin.

 For more information visit http://player.pl